 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Board and its operations.

-[Section 20 inserted by No. 98 of 1985 s.
-3; amended by No. 77 of 2006 s.
+[Section 20 inserted: No. 98 of 1985 s.
+3; amended: No. 77 of 2006 s.
 17.]

 20A.
 Transition provisions relating to transfer of Public Library to the Board